 At ONFE, we believe that nutrition doesn’t stop at a healthy breakfast – it is enriched and empowered by an understanding of where food comes from, and through encouraging engagement with fresh food from seed to plate.

-Classroom Gardens is a new pilot project that is bringing indoor gardening into grade 3 and 5 classrooms across all four Ottawa school boards.
-Throughout the school year, and even through the cold winter months, these students are growing plants from seed, and learning in a hands-on way about plant life-cycles, nutrition, and entrepreneurship.
-Most importantly, students will have the opportunity to eat the food they’ve grow, which is a proven way to get kids excited about eating healthy, fresh vegetables.
+Classroom Gardens brings indoor gardening into classrooms across all four Ottawa school boards at no charge.
+Throughout the school year, and even through the cold winter months, these students are engaged learners – growing plants from seed, and learning in a hands-on way about plant life-cycles, nutrition, and entrepreneurship.
+Most importantly, students have the opportunity to eat the food they’ve grow, which is a proven way to get kids excited about eating healthy, fresh vegetables.

 About the Program

-Follow along on social as students and teachers grow food in classrooms all across Ottawa.
+Follow along on social media as students and teachers grow food in classrooms all across Ottawa.
 Share your classroom garden photos using hashtag #ClassroomGardens on Instagram or Twitter (X)!

 Just like all ONFE programs, Classroom Gardens is offered at no charge to students to remain accessible.
 Help us teach kids about healthy food and the growing cycle.